U.S. Route shield

 The U.S. Route shield is the highway marker used for United States Numbered Highways.
-Since the first U.S. Route signs were installed in 1926, the general idea has remained the same, but many changes have been made in the details.
+Since the first U.S. Route signs were installed in 1926, the general symbology has remained the same, but many changes have been made in the details.
 Originally, the shield included the name of the state in which the sign was erected and the letters "U S" on a shield-shaped sign.
 Over time, the shield has been simplified to consist of a white shield outline on a black square background, containing only a black route number.
 However, because each state is responsible for the production and maintenance of U.S. Route shields, several variants of the shield have existed over the years.